byterubpay/byterub-site/_posts/2018-10-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-22.md

 **\<suraeNoether>** selsta: we've communicated with them about that paper, and they didn't ask for any particular confidentiality or anything. in the past, researchers have contacted us with a paper and asked for confidentiality until publication, and we've kept those promises
 **\<suraeNoether>** netg i will read this carefully
 **\<selsta>** suraeNoether: okay :)
-**\<suraeNoether>** ok, i have two things i want to chat about: firstly, the churn analysis, and second, the monero konferenco
+**\<suraeNoether>** ok, i have two things i want to chat about: firstly, the churn analysis, and second, the byterub konferenco
 **\<sarang>** May I say one thing first?
 **\<suraeNoether>** but i don't want to interrupt sarang's
 **\<suraeNoether>** yep